eedenong/AmarisAugmenter/README.md

 * Pixel Multiplication (colour change)
 * Affine transformations: scale, translate, rotate, shear

+Images will automatically be resized to 256 x 256px

 #### Use ####
 This script is meant to be used with a web interface _(to be added)_